TrueFiEng/Waffle/docs/source/matchers.rst

 Events declared and emitted in a library:

-If your contract is using a Solidity :code:`Library` that declares and emits events, Waffle will not be able to decode the events if library contract is not provided.
+If your contract is using a Solidity :code:`Library` that declares and emits events and you want to test your contract for emitting those events, you'll have to specifically point to the library.
+You can use :code:`attach` method on the library object.
 An example snippet for this case:

 .. code-block:: ts